flyingmachine/brave-clojure-web/content/concurrency.md

 To get an atom's current state, you dereference it.
 Unlike futures, delays, and promises, dereferencing an atom (or any other reference type) will never block.
-When you dereference a reference type, it's like you're saying, "give me this identity's current state right now," so it makes sense that the operation doesn't block.
+When you dereference a reference type, it's like you're saying, "give me this identity's state as it is right now," so it makes sense that the operation doesn't block.
 Here's Fred's current state:

 ```clojure
 @fred
 ; => {:cuddle-hunger-level 0, :percent-deteriorated 0}
 ```

-In our Ruby example above, I mentioned that your data could change when trying to log it on a separate thread.
+In our Ruby example above, I mentioned that data could change when trying to log it on a separate thread.
 There's no danger of that when using atoms to manage state because each state is immutable.
 Here's how you could log a zombie's state:

 ```clojure
 (let [zombie-state @fred]